leptr/panvasjs/README.md

 - `setup()` - main function when the documents has been fully loaded
 - `update()` - main function called 60 times per second by default; can be changed using the framerate function
 - `preload()` - runs before anything else; useful for preloading images
+- `include(path, callback)` - includes another JavaScript file for further use; callback function is optional and is called after the file has been loaded
 - `noCanvas()` - creates a project without a canvas that still uses the update and setup functions
 - `framerate(newFramerate)` - changes the framerate to the new one
 - `map(num, a, b, c, d)` - takes a number that is in range from a to b numbers and maps it to the range from c to d